Contact Us

 Program Director

 Rakesh Gopinathannair, MD, MA, FAHA, FACC, FHRS, is a board-certified, fellowship-trained cardiologist specializing in clinical cardiac electrophysiology with Kansas City Heart Rhythm Institute at HCA Midwest Health in Kansas City and Clinton, MO.
-He currently serves as Director of Cardiac Electrophysiology Laboratories at Kansas City Heart Rhythm Institute as well as Electrophysiology Medical Director at Research Medical Center
+He currently serves as Director of Cardiac Electrophysiology Laboratories at Kansas City Heart Rhythm Institute as well as Electrophysiology Medical Director at Research Medical Center.

-Program Details
+Program details

 Our program will prepare fellows to evaluate and manage patients with but not limited to arrhythmias, palpitations, syncope, anticoagulation maintenance, and risk for sudden cardiac arrest.
 Procedural competence is a critical portion of the Clinical Cardiac Electrophysiology Fellowship Program both inside and outside of the electrophysiology laboratory.
 Fellows will be trained to perform tilt testing, activation sequence mapping recordings, ECGs, and stress test ECG recordings among other testing modalities.